 1 2 3 4 5 There is no information management system within the unit.
 Information management systems have been created within the unit to support the acquisition, storage, usage, processing, and evaluation of unit- specific information.
 An integrated information management system is operated within the unit to support key processes (education and teaching, research and development, community contribution, quality assurance).
 The integrated information management system within the unit is being monitored and improved.
-There are internalized, systematic, sustainable and exemplary practices.
+There are internalized, systematic, sustainable, and exemplary practices.

-- Processes and practices related to the processing of personal data - Evidence related to the monitoring and improvement of the Information Management System - Processes and practices aimed at ensuring information security and reliability - Risks, penetration tests, and related improvements for cybersecurity threats - Evidence related to the standard practices and regulations, as well as the original approach and practices developed by the unit based on its needs
+- Evidence related to the Information Management System and its functions - Processes and practices related to the processing of personal data - Evidence related to the monitoring and improvement of the Information Management System - Processes and practices aimed at ensuring information security and reliability - Risks, penetration tests, and related improvements for cybersecurity threats - Evidence related to the standard practices and regulations, as well as the original approach and practices developed by the unit based on its needs